Solar lights light up our residence when avoiding substantial electricity bills. But what happens when your solar is not working as expected?

-why does a solar battery not charging: Master Solution
+Why does a solar battery not charge

-Imagine buying new solar lights for your flower garden only or not lighting up after installation?
+Imagine buying new solar lights for your flower garden only or not lighting up after installation.
 The frustration and lack of knowledge about solar lights might lead you to spend more money trying to fix a problem you don’t know.

 In this article, we will help you diagnose and fix your solar lights issue.
 One of the main problems that might cause the solar lights not to work might be the issue with the battery not charging.
 Some of the reasons your solar battery might not be charging are;